RAIST: Learning Risk Aware Traffic Interactions via Spatio-Temporal Graph Convolutional Networks: Risk Assessment

 The design of our proposed model allows for trivial manipulation of the traffic scenario with respect to each road agent by masking out its attributes before the graph modeling step.
 The spatio-temporal graph thus generated should closely represent an actual scenario without the particular agent.
 This avoids the artifacts that are introduced from masking directly in the input video frames \cite{li2020make}.
 We show improved results compared to the baseline in the next section.

-Towards safe risk assessment, we realize a drawback in the above causal inference setup.
+We realize a drawback in the above causal inference setup towards safe risk assessment.
 Let's consider a scenario with multiple pedestrians crossing in front of the ego, and the original tactical behavior is correctly classified as \textit{Stop}.
 In such a case, unless the crossing pedestrians are removed all at once, the driving model's prediction shouldn't change from \textit{Stop} to \textit{Go}, i.e., any pedestrian's individual risk score $s_i$ needn't be very high.
 Hence, we can cherry-pick such scenarios from the dataset and identify the corresponding \textit{risk groups} based on their high interaction values with respect to the ego node in the spatio-temporal graph $\G_{1:\T}$.
 For some of these scenarios, we perform the causal inference step with a single manipulation for the entire risk group and show the risk scores in this visualization.